sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Open Government Partnership <!-- omit in toc -->

-The [Open Government Partnership](https://www.opengovpartnership.org/members/canada/) (OGP) is a global multilateral initiative with the core objective of securing solid commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance, in partnership with civil society and the private sector.

-Canada has been an active OGP member since 2012; its accomplishments in open government have been recognized on a global scale.
-In March 2017, Canada was elected to the Steering Committee of the OGP for a 3-year term.
+Open government is about making government more accessible to everyone and ensuring that government coding, datasets and information are available to use.
+Since joining in 2012, Canada has been an active member, and co-chair (2017 to 2020), of the [Open Government Partnership](https://www.opengovpartnership.org/members/canada/) (OGP).

+Canada has taken an international leadership role in this area in order to empower civil society, share ideas about accountability and transparency, and model anti‑corruption measures.
+The OGP is also an opportunity for us to learn from leading countries in the open government space.

 #### 2018-2020 National Action Plan on Open Government <!-- omit in toc -->